 A tiny virus tore apart the superficial prosperity and mightiness of our human society and showed how weak and fragile the existing centralized world actually is.
 We need blockchain to reconstruct our society and we need to re-examine our thinkings.

-On November 28, Fred Ehrsam, co-founder of Coinbase and Paradigm, and Dan Robinson published Governance Minimization, there're some key points relating to the topic we're discussing here:
+On November 28 2020, Fred Ehrsam, co-founder of Coinbase and Paradigm, and Dan Robinson published "Governance Minimization" in which there're some key points relating to the topic we're discussing here:

 Credible neutrality is dependability.
-It means a stakeholder (e.g a user or a developer) can use or build on a protocol with confidence it will not change against their interests.
-Protocols remain credibly neutral by avoiding "capture" by any particular group.
+It means a stakeholder (e.g a user or a developer) can use or build on a protocol with confidence that it will not evolve against their interests.
+Protocols remain credibly neutral by avoiding being "kidnapped" by any particular group.

-Governance minimization means reducing the power and reliance on governance wherever possible.
-Governance minimization is important because it supports the primary value proposition of protocols: credible neutrality.
+Minimization of governance is important because it supports the primary value proposition of protocols: credible neutrality.
 Minimizing governance tends to make protocols more credibly neutral.

-Governance minimized protocols will see the most use.
-It is the core attribute which kicks off the positive feedback loop between trust and adoption as a standard.
-It also puts powerful, basic tools in the hands of all creators, generating more opportunity and faster progress for the entire crypto ecosystem.
+It is a core attribute which kicks off a positive feedback loop between trust and adoption as a standard.
+It also puts powerful, basic tools in the hands of all creators, generating more opportunities and faster progress for the entire crypto ecosystem.

 Do we still remember a frequently discussed topic about Bitcoin's features in its early years---"Trustless"?
 Essentially only when a system or a dApp is credibly neutural can it be trustless!
 Therefore, no matter how decentralized a project's governance seems if it lacks credible neuturality the project can hardly survive in the long term in a blockchain ecosystem.
 The only way to credible neuturality is minimization of governance like what Bancor has accomplished by implementing a price-discovery mechanism with smart contracts and algorithms.

 "Decentralized Autonomous Organism" means:

 Every Decentralized Autonomous Organism needs to be intelligent.
 We need intelligent algorithms and need to eliminate human beings' manipulation.

-2. Governance Minimum and Credible Neutrality Bancor have proven that intelligent algorithm is a solution for both.
+Bancor has proven that intelligent algorithms are a solution to both.